One of the things in my mess of being busy in the past couple of months was Ludum Dare, a game jam which is held every four months.

 A game jam is a challenge in which game developers must create a video game from scratch — concept, design, coding, everything — within a certain time limit and possibly with other restrictions.

-So here are more details about Ludum Dare.
-In the month leading up to the game jam, interested participants may submit ideas for themes, which are voted on by the community up until the last minute before the jam starts.
+So here are more details about Ludum Dare, specifically.
+In the month leading up to the game jam, interested participants may submit ideas for themes.
+These are voted on by the community up until the last minute before the jam starts.
 Participants then have 48 hours to make a video game, alone, that matches the theme.
 There are then three weeks of voting by the people who made the games, and at the end the games are ranked.
 Your prize is that you get a game and hopefully learn something.

 The most recent Ludum Dare was held the weekend of December 14th and the theme was You Are the Villain.

 I participated even though I wasn’t entirely ready, but it was fantastic.
-And I now have a game.
-And I learned much.
+And I now have a game, Decommissioner.
+I learned much.
 And I’ve gotten a lot of positive feedback on the game from other participating developers, some amateur and some professional.
 I’m very happy with the experience.

 If you’re interested in trying the game out, here are links to the files: